 Virions are flexuous filaments 800–950 nm long.

-Vision Sedimentation coefficient S20,w is 155S for sweet potato mild mottle virus (SPMMV).
+Virion Sedimentation coefficient S20,w is 155S for sweet potato mild mottle virus (SPMMV).

-Virions contain a single molecule of linear, positive sense ssRNA, about 9.7 kb in size; virions contain 5% RNA by weight.
+Virions contain a single molecule of linear, positive-sense ssRNA of about 9.7 kb; virions contain 5% RNA by weight.

 The viral CP is a single polypeptide of 302–378 aa (35–41 kDa).